NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 * Example dashboards for Grafana are located in the dashboards folder.
 ### Notes
 1. Currently, Harvest only supports one FSxN per deployment.
 If you have more than one FSxN, you should create a separate deployment for each.
-2. The fsxadmin user password exists on Harvest config map due to Harvest limitation (i.e. it can't be configured to use AWS secret manager).
+2. The fsxadmin user password exists in the Harvest config map due to Harvest limitation (i.e. it can't be configured to use an AWS secret).
-3. The FSxN fsxadmin user does not have full permission to collect all metrics by default.
-So, some dashboards may not full populate.
+3. The FSxN fsxadmin user does not have full permission to collect all metrics.
+So, some traditional ONTAP dashboards may not fully populate.

 ### Screenshots

 ![Screenshots 1](./images/image1.png)

 ![Screenshots 2](./images/image2.png)